 We use our iPhones constantly on the road, using them to translate, book hotels, find our way around, pick a restaurant and sometimes simply to amuse ourselves.

-Of all of these apps, our best find in the last year is likely the (free!)
-TripAdvisor Offline City Guides, which work like a charm when we don’t have a Wi-Fi or data connection.
+Of all of these apps, our best find in the last year is likely the free TripAdvisor app, which works like a charm when we don’t have a Wi-Fi or data connection.
 The guides’ maps even work with your phone’s GPS when you’re offline.

 You can find more of our favorites in our 25 Free iPhone Travel apps post.